 Effect of immersion, submersion, and scuba diving on heart rate variability

-Four articles on PainSci cite Schipke 2001: 1.
+Four pages on PainSci cite Schipke 2001: 1.
 The Complete Guide to Chronic Tension Headaches 2.
 Ugly Bags of Mostly Water 3.
 Complete Guide to Frozen Shoulder 4.
 Get in the Pool for Pain

 PainSci commentary on Schipke 2001: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.